The Bible in pop culture

 A clear thematic parallel: the show repeatedly explores secular versions of the "books opened at judgment" image in Revelation 20.

-Read the full entry → - Paraphrased Television · 2008
+Read the full entry → - Thematic Television · 2008

 Breaking Bad — "I am the one who knocks"